Musical & Environmental

-The Assignment: Make the most of your bathroom.
+The Assignment: Make a piece of your own music louder/busier

 Each Thursday in the Disquiet Junto music community, a new compositional challenge is set before the group’s members, who then have five days to record and upload a track in response to the project instructions.